Japanese startup unveils balloon flight space viewing tours

 But unlike a rocket or a hot air balloon, the Iwaya Giken vessel will be lifted by helium that can be largely reused, company officials said, and flights will safely stay above Japanese territory or airspace.
 The first trip is planned as early as later this year.

-The balloon, which can carry a pilot and a passenger, would take off from a balloon port in Hokkaido, rise for two hours to as high as 25 kilometers (15 miles) and stay there for one hour before a one-hour descent.
-The drum-shaped plastic cabin is 1.5 meters (4.9 feet) in diameter and has several large windows to allow a view of space above or the Earth below, the company said.
+The balloon, which can carry a pilot and a passenger, would take off from a balloon port in Hokkaido, rise for two hours to as high as 15 miles and stay there for one hour before a one-hour descent.
+The drum-shaped plastic cabin is 4.9 feet in diameter and has several large windows to allow a view of space above or the Earth below, the company said.